 The work that is being done under these grants is already yielding results; beyond this practical achievement, the original objectives of the Council are being attained in encouraging young graduates to take up research work and in securing a continuity and permanence of medical research in Australia.

 § 5.
-The Commonwealth Advisory Council on Nutrition.
+The Commonwealth Department of Health.